Case Interview Practice

 Common mistakes

-Candidates often make several common mistakes:
+Candidates often make several common mistakes, including:

-• Failing to clearly define the problem before diving into analysis.
+• Failing to clearly define the problem.

 Practice drills